jrochkind/ensure_valid_encoding/README.md

 # EnsureValidEncoding

-For ruby 1.9 strings, fail quickly in on invalid encodings _or_ replace bad bytes with replacement strings, _without_ a transcode to a different encoding.
+For ruby 1.9 strings, replace bad bytes in given encoding with replacement strings, _or_ fail quickly on invalid encodings --  _without_ a transcode to a different encoding.

 ## Installation